-The EPA Alumni Association (EPA AA) has developed this essay, as well as seven more detailed supporting essays available here, to inform high school and college students and others about the major environmental problems and issues encountered in the United States in the latter half of the 20th century.
-This essay presents an overview of the major actions taken and progress made in mitigating these problems, as well as the challenges that remain.
-The supporting essays provide additional information on the air, water, drinking water, waste disposal, "Superfund" land cleanup, pesticides, and toxic substances programs managed by EPA and operated in conjunction with state, local, and tribal programs.
-The Alumni Association hopes that these essays might inspire some students and others to consider careers in the environmental field.
+Former managers and staff of the U.S. Environmental Protection Agency (EPA) have formed an EPA Alumni Association (EPA AA).
+The Association has developed these materials to inform high school and college students and other members of the public about the major environmental problems and issues encountered in the United States, and the actions taken and progress made in mitigating these problems over the last half-century.
+We also want to highlight continuing and emerging environmental challenges we face today.
+The supporting reports provide additional information on the air, water, drinking water, waste disposal, "Superfund" land cleanup, pesticides, and toxic substances programs managed by EPA and operated in conjunction with state, local, and tribal programs.
+We hope that, besides summarizing the history of U.S. environmental programs, these reports might inspire some students and others to consider careers in the environmental field.